Teen idol: Impact and influence

 The K-pop band Girls' Generation has generally been considered as a cultural icon of not just South Korea, but also a part of the Korean Wave, the rising popularity of Korean culture on the international stage.
+Despite its largely apolitical lyrics, their song "Into the New World" (2007) was used various youth protests around the world, such as pro-democratic rallies in Hong Kong in 2019–20 as well as in Thailand in 2020-21.
 As of 2019, another K-pop band, BTS, was reportedly worth more than US$4.65 billion, or 0.3 percent of the GDP of their home country.
 They attracted one in every 13 foreign visitors to South Korea and were cited as one of the key acts in boosting global music sales to US$19 billion in 2018.
-Data from the International Federation of the Phonographic Industry (IFPI) shows that BTS became the best-selling artists of 2020 worldwide, ahead of Taylor Swift, Drake, the Weeknd, and Billie Eilish.
+When BTS returned in 2026 after their members had completed their mandatory military service, their concert tickets quickly sold out.

 A 2023 report by the Federal Reserve estimated that Taylor Swift's Eras Tour was responsible for $4.6 billion of consumer spending in the United States alone; local economies were significantly boosted by her presence.
 Besides the Fed, various state and local authorities have credited Swift with increasing demand for their tourism and hospitality industries, despite the slow recovery following the COVID-19 pandemic.
 During the early 2020s, a number of American universities offered courses pertaining to Taylor Swift, her music, and her cultural impact.
+Her album 1989 (2014) was inducted to the National Recording Registry of the U.S. Library of Congress in 2026.
 Taylor Swift is also seen as a positive role model for young people on prosocial behavior and on dealing with body-image issues and unrealistic cultural expectations.